 Who We Are

-Western Montana Mental Health provides comprehensive health services and housing options to people of all ages facing mental health and substance use disorders.
+Western Montana Mental Health provides comprehensive behavioral health services to people of all ages facing mental health and substance use disorders.
 We meet you where you are, and we do not turn away.

 We are here for those who need the kind of care that only we can provide, the way we provide it, where we provide it.